 Just make sure to use a light-colored and non-busy pattern.
 Reassemble the glass and frame so that the decorative paper is shown through the glass.

 Using a Sharpie, create a calendar grid.
 Then, use dry erase pens to fill in dates and notes throughout the month.
-This same technique can be applied to smaller frames for menus, notes, to-do list, or chores.
+This same technique can be applied to smaller frames for menus, notes, to-do lists, or chores.

 Plastic clipboards are great if you want to assign tasks to certain members of the family.
 Not only can they hold papers for that one individual but you can also use dry erase markers to create a chore or task list right on the clipboard itself instead of using paper.
 Use a sharpie to make checkboxes.